NigelThorne/signit/README.md

 signit
 ======

-Digital signature client app that posts your signature even to a signature server.
+Digital signature client app that posts your signature event to a signature server.